 Project Manager in Jinja

 In 2009, Aidah was working in an AIDS information center where she met Stella.
 Aidah introduced Stella to Susan, and was the initial contact between both ladies, until Susan became fluent in English.
 Aidah now runs our projects in Jinja, in one of the poorest areas called Danida.
 Aidah and her family were born there, but Aidah was able to escape poverty and go to school as a child.
 Now she has a deep urge to help others in need, who were less fortunate then herself.
-Aidah is married to David Wafula, who used to work at the same organization AIDS center where she met Stella.
-David helps Aidah with a lot of her work on the ground, to make sure that everything runs smoothly.
-Aidah also loves making jewellery, and making clothes out of African fabrics.
+Aidah is married to David Wafula, who helps her on the ground, to make sure that everything runs smoothly.
+Aidah also loves making jewellery and clothes.
 Aidah loves her four children, as well as singing and dancing.

 Staff / Volunteers in Uganda

 Without these wonderful people on the ground we would not be able to manage all our projects and kids!